Artist in Residency Programs

 Our innovative curriculum-linked residencies get kids teaching their peers about science and the environment through theatre.
 Using inquiry-based learning, students are challenged to discover meaning and relevance in curriculum linked topics pertinent to natural, scientific and environmental issues.
 Facilitating the development of both critical and creative thinking, we raise environmental and social awareness and empower youth to take part in making positive choices.

-Artist in residency program price is based on the size of the school, contact us for a quote.
-And check out funding options below.
+Artist in Residency program pricing is based on the number of classes participating.
+Please contact us for a quote.
+Check out funding options below.

 "I loved watching the community building happening within the classrooms and throughout the building.
 I also loved watching students who might not typically be engaged or take risks step up and take some risks and enjoy themselves."